Computational identification of irreducible state-spaces for stochastic reaction networks: Introduction

 \section{Introduction}

 Many biological processes are described as reaction networks, where finitely many species interact with each other through some fixed reaction channels \cite{Hethcote,Berger,Alon,CellSignaling,Vilar,Gardner}.
 Traditionally, reaction networks have been mathematically studied by expressing the dynamics as a set of ordinary differential equations (ODEs).
 However it is now well-known that these deterministic formulations become highly inaccurate when the copy-numbers of the reacting species are \emph{small}.
-This is because the timing of reactions becomes random, introducing \emph{noise} into the dynamics, which can significantly change the behavior of the system being modeled \cite{Goutsias,Arkin}.
+This is because the timing of reactions becomes random, introducing \emph{noise} into the dynamics, which can significantly change the behavior of the system being modeled \cite{Arkin}.
 Such situations arise commonly in Systems Biology, since intracellular networks often involve species with low copy-numbers like gene-transcripts, signaling proteins, messenger RNAs, transcription factors etc. \cite{Elowitz,Arkin}.
 The biochemical noise generated by the intermittency of reactions can be taken into account using stochastic models of reaction networks.
-A common approach is to represent the dynamics as a continuous-time Markov chain (CTMC) whose states denote the copy-numbers of the constituent species \cite{DASurvey}.
-In recent years, such models have been extensively used for understanding the role of noise in various biological mechanisms \cite{Rao,Elowitz}.
+A common approach is to represent the dynamics as a continuous-time Markov chain (CTMC) whose states denote the copy-numbers of the constituent species.
+For recent surveys on these stochastic models and the methods available for analyzing them see \cite{Goutsias,DASurvey,schnoerr2017approximation}.
+Over the past few years, such models have been extensively used for understanding the role of noise in various biological mechanisms \cite{Rao,Elowitz}.

 We now formally describe such a stochastic model for a reaction network.
 Throughout this paper $\R$, $\R_+$, $\Z$, $\N$ and $\N_{0}$ denote the sets of all reals, nonnegative reals, integers, positive integers and nonnegative integers respectively.
 Consider a network with $d$ species $\mathbf{S}_1,\dots,\mathbf{S}_d$ which interact through $K$ reaction channels of the form